Achievable logoAchievable logo

 8. Applications of integration 10 - 15%

-Together, these units encompass the full scope of AP Calculus AB.
-The heaviest emphasis is placed on Unit 6, the core of integral calculus.
+Together, these units cover the full scope of AP Calculus AB.
+The heaviest emphasis is placed on Unit 6, which focuses on the core ideas of integral calculus.

 Tips for success